grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

     docker run -p 4040:4040 grafana/pyroscope
     ```

-1. Start the collector:

-  * To start Grafana Alloy v1.2: Replace `configuration.alloy` with your configuration file name: <br> `alloy run configuration.alloy`
-  * To start Grafana Alloy v1.0/1.1: Replace `configuration.alloy` with your configuration file name: <br> `alloy run --stability.level=public-preview configuration.alloy`
+1. To start Grafana Alloy v1.2 and later: Replace `configuration.alloy` with your configuration filename: <br> `alloy run configuration.alloy`
-    The `stability.level` option is required for `pyroscope.scrape` with Alloy v1.0 or v1.1.
-For more information about `stability.level`, refer to [The run command](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/cli/run/#permitted-stability-levels) documentation.
-  * To start Grafana Agent, replace `configuration.river` with your configuration file name: <br> ` grafana-agent-flow run configuration.river`

-1. Open a browser to http://localhost:4040.
+1. Open a browser to `http://localhost:4040`.
 The page should list profiles.

 ## Examples